James Dean (judge): Education

 From 1865 to 1869 or 1870, Dean attended the National Freedman's Relief Association then attended Suwannee County's public school until 1873.
 With the goal of becoming a teacher, Dean transferred back to Lake City in order to attend a school run by Reverend Jerome B. Armstrong for a short time before attending Brown's University until 1874 when a hurricane destroyed the building.
 Dean attended Cookman Institute in Jacksonville Florida in 1874 which was affiliated with the Methodist religion and specialized in training Black religious leaders and teachers.
-He graduated Cookman Institute in 1876 and then toured north Florida to examined the best Floridan schools for African American children.
+He graduated Cookman Institute in 1876 and then toured north Florida to examined the best Floridian schools for African American children.
 After visiting Tallahassee, Lake City, Baldwin, and Gainesville, he moved to his home area and lived in Live Oak while teaching and serving in his church for about a year.
 In 1883 Dean graduated as valedictorian from Howard University with a bachelor of arts and was accepted into Howard University School of Law where he gained a Bachelor of Law in 1883 and a Masters of Law in 1884 after graduating as valedictorian once more.